 Pink eye is one of the most common optical diseases, but there are myths on its causes and how it spreads that have gained considerable popularity through the years.
-Let’s take a look at a couple of the most popular sayings and examine them one by one.1,2
+Let’s take a look at a couple of the most common ones.1,2

-Due to the prevalence of pink eye among communities (especially schools), it’s easy to assume that once you see someone who has red, swollen eyes, he automatically has pink eye.
+• If your eyes are red and swollen, it’s automatically pink eye — Due to the prevalence of pink eye among communities (especially schools), it’s easy to assume that once you see someone who has red, swollen eyes, they automatically have pink eye.
 This isn’t entirely the case, as there are other ailments that can cause irritated eyes.

 When Is Pink Eye Contagious and When Is It Not?